Vibe Coding for PMs

 Install Homebrew

 Homebrew is the "App Store for the Terminal."
-It makes installing Git, Claude Code, Node.js, and Python much cleaner.
+It makes installing things like Git, Claude Code, Node.js, and Python much cleaner.

 1